publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395mm.md

 [Pub.
 L. 94–460, title II, § 201(e)][/us/pl/94/460/s201/e], Oct.
 8, 1976, [90 Stat.
 1957][/us/stat/90/1957], provided that:

-> “The amendments made by this section \[amending this section\] shall be effective with respect to contracts entered into between the Secretary and health maintenance organizations under section 1876 of the Social Security Act \[this section\] on and after the first day of the first calendar month which begins more than 30 days after the date of enactment of this Act \[Oct.
+> “The amendments made by this section \[amending this section\] shall be effective with respect to contracts entered into between the Secretary and health maintenance organizations under section 1876 of the Social Security Act \[[42 U.S.C.
+1395mm][/us/usc/t42/s1395mm]\] on and after the first day of the first calendar month which begins more than 30 days after the date of enactment of this Act \[Oct.
 8, 1976\].”

  __Effective Date of 1973 Amendment__